adafruit/awesome-circuitpython/README.md

 ## Code

-- CircuitPython Versions: Select per board at [CircuitPython.org](https://circuitpython.org/downloads) (easiest) or visit [GitHub](https://github.com/adafruit/circuitpython/releases).
+- CircuitPython Board Software Versions: Select per board at [CircuitPython.org](https://circuitpython.org/downloads).
+The source for each is also on [GitHub](https://github.com/adafruit/circuitpython/releases).
-- CircuitPython Beta Releases: Select per board at [CircuitPython.org](https://circuitpython.org/downloads) (easiest)
 - [CircuitPython API Reference](https://circuitpython.readthedocs.io/en/latest/README.html) - A list of functions and documentation available for CircuitPython.
 - [CircuitPython Essentials](https://learn.adafruit.com/circuitpython-essentials) - Learning the essential functions of CircuitPython.
 - [Circuit Playground Express CircuitPython API Reference](https://circuitpython.readthedocs.io/projects/circuitplayground/en/latest/) - The functions and documentation specific to the Circuit Playground Express using CircuitPython.